munificent/craftinginterpreters/book/introduction.md

 other trappings, doing it yourself becomes a tall order.

-But there's still a good chance you'll find yourself needing to whip up a parser or something when there isn't an existing library that fits your needs.
+But there's still a good chance you'll find yourself needing to whip up a parser or other tool when there isn't an existing library that fits your needs.
 Even when you are reusing some existing implementation, you'll inevitably end up needing to debug and maintain it and poke around in its guts.